Removing the Last Token From a String in Bash with awk

 Not seeing anything, I figured, I’d try and restart the Xserver.
 Still not being completely familiar with the sysctl paradigm it wasn’t obvious how to restart it.

-So, as root, I simply switched the runlevel to 3, and then back to 5 → Continue reading “Restarting XServer in Fedora 20”
+So, as root, I simply switched the runlevel to 3, and then back to 5 via the following commands, restarting the Xserver and was then able to login.

 Creating a Beep from a Command Line or Shell Script